 5 essential electrical beauty gadgets sounds like a mouthful, but I thought it was actually a good idea to do a round-up as things are getting more and more exciting in this area.
-I do feature ‘electrical’ products in my regular seasonal beauty features (see Autumn, Summer and Spring 2018 for example), and I will continue to add them as I try any more.
+I do feature ‘electrical’ products in my regular seasonal beauty features (Spring, Summer, Autumn and Winter), and I will continue to add them as I try any more.

 But funnily enough, I am very happy with my current selection of ‘electrical beauty gadgets’ – every single beauty product below has been tried and tested for your benefit.
 And mine.

 Hair styling electrical devices

 REVLON Pro Collection Salon One Step Hair Dryer and Volumiser

 This is the most recent addition to my collection and the most interesting.
 I bought it as a last minute item on my recent trip to California as I had forgotten my normal rotating brush (see below).
 I then found this item on the American Amazon website and I used it throughout the 3-week trip – it really worked!
 It is actually a hair dryer with a non-self rotating brush – a hot air styler, in order words.
 This is an important point – you do the rotating work yourself.
 However, the results are extraordinary and I can get my hair done in 8 minutes no less.
 I did not resent having to wash my hair post beach or pool every day and I loved it so much, I bought the exact same one when I returned home to the UK.
 I mix and match with my other brushes – but this is getting over 50% of usage.
 And costs just £50, which is nothing.
 There is a paddle brush model which I bought but returned.
 Make sure it looks like this.
 European readers, I think you really need to order this from the UK and buy an adaptor.

 BaByliss Sheer Volume Rotating Heated Brush